SAP-samples/event-driven-integrations-codejam/exercises/06-publish-and-subscribe-events/README.md

 In a previous exercise, we mentioned that a topic is a means by which a publisher classifies a message.
 The topic tells us what type of message we will receive if we subscribe to a specific topic.
 In essence, it is a string that is composed of one or more levels.
 Each level is separated by a forward slash (/) and the levels can be anything.
 This is commonly known as topic-level granularity.
 The granularity allows for more targeted and efficient information exchange.
 Instead of having a single topic for all updates on a business object in a complex system (/BusinessPartner), the system can have distinct topics for different types of updates on a business object (/BusinessPartner/Created, /BusinessPartner/Updated, /BusinessPartner/Deleted).
 There is no specific schema/specification on how you need to structure your topic string but you do find that patterns are established within a system.
 Let's get familiar with the structure of a topic by "dissecting" a real-world topic.
 Below we can see a topic on which an SAP S/4HANA Cloud system will publish a Business Partner message.

 Example: `sap/S4HANAOD/E4L/ce/sap/s4/beh/businesspartner/v1/BusinessPartner/Created/v1`:

 - *sap/S4HANAOD/E4L*: System information.
 - */ce*: CloudEvent.
 We know that all events published by an SAP S/4HANA Cloud system follow the CloudEvent specification
 - */sap/s4*: This is coming from an SAP S/4HANA system.
 - */beh/businesspartner/v1/BusinessPartner*: Information of the Business object that we will be receiving.
 - */Created*: This is the action that took place in the source system.
 In this case, it is notifying us that a BusinessPartner was created.
 Many actions can take place in a system, e.g. this could be `/Updated`, `/Deleted`.
-In other case if we were dealing with a business object like a PurchaseOrder, there could be an event raised when it is `/Cancelled` or `/Rejected`.
+In other cases, if we were dealing with a business object like a PurchaseOrder, there could be an event raised when it is `/Cancelled` or `/Rejected`.
 - */v1*: Version of the message.
 If a new version of the message is made available, e.g. adding new fields to the payload, then this will change.

 > In our case, we've defined levels on our topic string based on the week, SAP Community username and action, e.g. `codejam/edi/ce/ajmaradiaga/notification`.